60-years-of-experience

 what is electrostatic discharge

 However, even without a spark, damage from electrostatic discharge can occur.
 Even tiny amounts of discharge can damage electronics.
-Either by breaking them completely or by making them more prone to degradation over time.
+This can either break them completely or make them prone to degradation over time.
 This affects their long-term reliability and performance.

 Discharge to Electronic